skybet/skybet.github.io/_posts/2015-04-20-devopsdays-paris.md

 #### Monitoring as code

 This discussion focused around the different ways to monitor applications and infrastructure.
-I'm very pleased to find that SkyBet are very much in the “advanced” bracket when it comes to monitoring from alerting, metrics, sharing and business dashboards.
+I'm very pleased to find that SB&G are very much in the “advanced” bracket when it comes to monitoring from alerting, metrics, sharing and business dashboards.
 But it’s interesting to see how some organisations are using log monitoring (ELK stacks etc) to monitor more than just logs.

 #### Why ?
 Ansible or Puppet or Chef